 Crawl space encapsulation begins with an assessment of your home.
 The professionals will verify if the crawl space is suitable for the exercise.
 The encapsulation process includes the following:

 - Flattening the soil in the crawl space

 - Addition of an access door to provide extra ventilation

 - Adding foam insulation on the block walls

 - Installing a liner on the floor and walls

 - Installation of humidifiers and drain pipes, if necessary

 - Getting rid of all old, damaged, and unnecessary insulation

 Crawl space encapsulation is vital to your home as it increases your home value.
 No buyer will want to pay your asking price if you have issues with a damp crawl space.
 When the space is dry and well encapsulated, you can ask for more and ensure you point out the condition of the crawl space.

 Encapsulation also helps you evade structural or pest problems and improves your home’s air quality.
 Do not attempt encapsulation unless you have the skills and expertise.
 Hire the pros at First Defense Insulation to help get the job done.
 With over 35 years of experience fixing uncomfortable homes, you can trust us to help you get the job done.
+We offer multiple insulation services and present you with insulation financing opportunities as well.
 Visit our website for more information https://fdinsulation.com/attic-insulation/spray-foam/.